-I was gifted my very first Jun tea culture in recent months from a friend who told me that he seemed to digest it even better than the fermented drink known as kombucha.
+I was gifted my very first Jun tea culture from a friend who told me that he seemed to digest it even better than the fermented drink known as kombucha.

-I was excited to learn of a ferment made with honey and green tea instead of black tea and sugar, which is what you use when making kombucha.
+I was excited to learn of a ferment made with honey and green tea instead of black tea and sugar, which is what you use when making kombucha at home.

 In 2001, shortly after I first began brewing kombucha, a Chinese friend who came to dinner told me her mother had made a very similar drink when she was a child growing up in Guangdong Province.
 The difference?
 Her mother made the ferment with green tea and honey.